Middle School Fundraising Ideas

 Better middle school fundraising ideas

-Better prizes for middle school students.
-Learn how our programs inspire more middle school students to reach their sales goal.
+Exciting middle school prizes.
+Motivate more middle school students to reach your fundraising goal.

 Makes collecting donations simple for middle schools.
 Supporters donate $1 to $5.

 Salty pretzel rods dipped in milk chocolate.
 Individually-packaged to preserve freshness.